amonoyflow/PlanningPoker/PlanningPoker/SolutionItems/README.md

 ## Overview

-Planning Poker Mobile is created using Xamarin Forms.
+Planning Poker Mobile is created using Xamarin Forms.s